appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 # Acknowledgments
 {:numbered="false"}

-The authors thank the contributors of the STIR working group and authors of ATIS-1000096, many of the concepts and mechanisms have been aligned and extended in this document to support the Vesper OOB Framework for PASSporT delivery signed with delegate certificates.
+The authors thank the contributors of the STIR working group and authors of ATIS-1000096, many of the API mechanisms have been aligned and extended in this document to support the Vesper OOB Framework for PASSporT delivery signed with delegate certificates.